 What Should I Look For in a Kit?

-All kits are different, and some kits have more of a focus on either construction or coding than other kits.
+All robot kits are different, and some have more of a focus on either construction or coding.
 Consider your child’s interest and what they’d like to learn.
 Also consider your child’s experience level; some kits are made for beginners, while others are made for those with advanced skills.
 Likewise, some kits have multiple activities while other kits are fairly simplistic.

 Where Can I Buy a Kit?